albertosaa/ActiveCooling/hardware/readme.md

 </p>

 5. Make a test-fit part of the complete air duct using a 3D printer.
-You can use regular PLA and low filling (about 10%) for this test.
+You can use regular PLA and low filling (about 10%) for this test-fit.
 Mount the test-fit part on the PC case and measure the gap between the duct and the CPU (of FPGA) card.
 Modify the 3D model in order to make this gap 4mm wide and uniform on all sides.

 <p align="center">
 <img src="../img/nvidiatest.jpg" alt="Computer case" width="50%" />  <br>
 Fig.6 Test-fit piece mounted on the PC case.
-Notice the wide and irregular gap <br> between the duct and the nVidia GPU card’s air intake.
+Notice the wide gap <br> between the duct and the nVidia GPU card’s air intake.
 </p>

 6. Make the final air duct using the 3D printer.
-Use a higher filling rate (we used 80%) to prevent the supporting flange from being crushed when the mounting screws get tightened up.
-Use High-Temperature PLA (also called “Premium PLA”) or similar material, as most regular PLAs soften and get deformed at temperatures as low as 50°C. The figure below depicts the ducts for our cards.
+Use High-Temperature PLA (also called “Premium PLA”) or similar material, as most regular PLAs soften and get deformed at temperatures as low as 50°C, and a higher filling rate (we used 80%).
+The figure below depicts the ducts for our cards.
 For sake of illustration, we attach the respective 3D Manufacturing Format files (.3mf and .f3d), but of course, the design must be customized for the particular card  and computer case in question.

 <p align="center">
 <img src="../img/duct1.jpg" alt="Computer case" width="30%" />
 <img src="../img/duct1.jpg" alt="Computer case" width="30%" />
 <br>
-Fig.7 Final   air ducts for the nVidia Tesla V100 GPU (left) and Xilinx Alveo U280 FPGA cards (right).
+Fig.7 Final   air ducts for the nVidia Tesla V100 GPU (left) and Xilinx Alveo U280 FPGA cards (right) for our computer case.
 </p>

 ## Assembly Instructions